-Semester What: When: Where: Registration for Management Seminar I (under the name of the Associate Dean) Course Registration Period Via CampusMate (as normal class) Students will meet with professors from their Specialization 1 Meet with the Associate Dean Every week (by the end of the first month of enrollment) Announced later Report Selection of Supervisors Students should submit a note signed by their selected supervisor Refer to the Graduate school webpage for details about submission deadline.
-Submit to the Academic Office Begin research and data collection Meet with your supervisor every week at a time slot decided between you and the supervisor 2 Registration for Management Seminar II Course Registration Period I and / or II Via CampusMate (as normal classes) Presentation at the Work-in-Progress Seminar The students will present the outline of their research and receive feedback By the end of the 1st Quarter Announced at the beginning of the semester 3 Registration for Management Seminar III Course Registration Period I and / or II Via CampusMate (as normal class) Summary Submission Research Project Submission and Examination Refer to p.
-75-87 for details
+Semester What: When: Where: Registration for Management Seminar I (under the name of the Associate Dean) Course Registration Period Via Campusmate (as normal class) Students will meet with professors from their Specialization 1 Meet with the Associate Dean Every week (by the end of the first month of enrollment) Announced later Report Selection of Supervisors Students should submit a note signed by their selected supervisor Refer to the Graduate school website for details about submission deadline.
+Submit to the Academic Office Begin research and data collection Meet with your supervisor every week at a time slot decided between you and the supervisor Registration for Management Seminar II Course Registration Period A and / or B Via Campusmate (as normal classes) 2 Presentation at the Work-in-Progress Seminar Students will present the outline of their research and receive feedback By the end of the 1st Quarter Announced at the beginning of the semester Registration for Management Seminar III Course Registration Period A and / or B Via Campusmate (as normal class) 3 Summary Submission Research Project Submission and Examination Refer to p.
+57-72 for details

-5-5.
+3-5.
 Research Projects